mirehabte/SA_Webshop_Microservice_Project/README.md

 instance for all services.
 Make sure all services use a different mongo collection.
 Implement the following supporting services: registry, API gateway, Zipkin and a config server.
 Make sure we have 2 registry replicas running.
+Implement the following events:
+ If we change customer data, the corresponding order(s) data should also change  If we change product data, the corresponding order(s) data should also change  If we change payment data, the corresponding order(s) data should also change